Olympus Coliseum, Revisited

 Where’s the savvy from the original visit?

 For some reason, this threat – and let’s repeat: Hades is trying to get Hercules killed in the arena! – is immediately followed by Pain telling you that Hades is going to rescind death during the tournament.
-I’m sure Hades would still let Hercules die, and I get what the devs are doing: they’re trying to say “As far as you need to be concerned, this tournament is a normal tournament.”
+I’m sure Hades would still let Hercules die, and I get what the devs are doing: they’re trying to say: “As far as you need to be concerned, this mandatory, story tournament is a normal tournament.”
 I understand all of that, but it still results in them saying: “Hercules is going to die” followed by “Nobody is going to die!”
 For that matter, this isn’t a traditional tournament and the fights are incredibly short-lived, so they probably could have kept death in and had no measurable impact!

-This tournament isn’t going to be seed style like all the tournaments since KH1.
+This tournament isn’t going to be seed-style like all the tournaments since KH1.
 Instead, it’s a classic tree structure, with only three rounds!
 The first two aren’t even very remarkable battles, except for the part where an exhausted Hercules fights by your side.
 No extra effort was put into making the battles special.
 You enter, you win twenty seconds later, and the plot moves on.
 What was the design aim here?
 If anything, they’re exposing how shallow KH2’s combat can be by taking away the shallow exploration in between, or the gimmicks of the actual tournaments!

 Now, KH1 can become nearly as brainless as this with the right strategy, character build, or by grinding (especially grinding), but KH2 didn’t require that sort of preamble.
 KH1 can become brainless if you abuse Thunder, but KH2 is brainless without using any strategy at all.
 In the KH1 Retrospective, I said KH1 will just give up if the player has the gall to grind ahead of the level curve, but KH2 gives up if you come to a world a few levels below the level curve.
 During my first ever playthrough of KH2, I skipped two worlds to rush into the Battle of Hallow Bastion, and only Demyx could touch me.
 I should have realized something was wrong.
-Fast forward to my Critical Mode playthrough for the Retrospective, and the game let me henpeck long paragraphs of notes, one-handed on its hardest difficulty while I was still somewhat behind the level curve.
-My experience with the game was a non-factor, because I was playing one-handed, with one button, while not watching the screen.
+Fast forward to my Critical Mode playthrough for the Retrospective, and the game let me henpeck long paragraphs of notes, one-handed, on its hardest difficulty while I was still somewhat behind the level curve.
+My past experience with the game was a non-factor, because I was playing one-handed, with one button, while not watching the screen.
 I did not have to look up to observe the battle, I did not have to target the enemies, I did not have to employ basic tactics or abilities other than the miles of abilities chained to my attack even by midgame.
 Once you’re past the first few hours of the game, KH2 becomes a Cow Clicker, designed to give a Skinner box reward for the minimum level of input, and I cannot defend that any longer.

 KH2’s gameplay is so shallow that I might go so far as to say that vast swaths of the game, 80% or more, is so empty it may as well not exist, simply filling your eyes with bright flashes and not much substance.
 I entered into the first, mental draft of this Retrospective the kind of person who would vehemently have fought the idea that there were any problems with KH2’s difficulty, but I left it facing in the opposite direction.
 FM+’s Critical Mode goes a long way to addressing the problems, but perhaps not far enough, and besides, most people play on Standard, and the game has to be held accountable for that.